 Lunchtime detention is monitored and if a child has been given three detentions in a half term, parents will be contacted for a meeting with a member of the senior leadership team.

-Teachers and support staff are able to give lunchtime detentions.
+All staff are able to give lunchtime detentions with dialogue with the class teacher.

 When imposing a detention, the academy will consider whether doing so would: